Stinrb/hr-attrition-analysis/README.md

 ## Key Insights

 Employee attrition is a complex issue influenced by various personal, professional, and organizational factors.
 By analyzing patterns across demographics, work-life balance, career growth, job satisfaction, and workload history, we can uncover the key drivers of employee turnover.

-Below are the primary insights derived from the data:
+### Overall Attrition Rate
+- The total attrition rate is 16.12% (237 out of 1,470 employees).

-Section 1 Employee Demographics vs Attrition
+### SECTION 1: Employee Demographics

+**Gender & Attrition**
+- Males have a higher attrition rate (17.01%) compared to females (14.80%).

+- Males also make up the majority of overall attrition (63.29%).

+**Age & Attrition**
+- Younger employees (18-24) have the highest attrition rate (39.18%), meaning almost 4 in 10 employees in this age group leave.

+- Employees aged 25-34 also have a high attrition rate (20.22%), which aligns with career transitions.

+- Attrition decreases significantly as employees get older (e.g., 35-44: 10.10%, 45-54: 10.20%, 55-64: 15.94%).

+**Education & Attrition**
+- High school graduates (18.24%) and bachelor’s degree holders (17.31%) have higher attrition compared to those with a master’s (14.57%) or doctorate (10.42%).

+- Doctorate holders are the most stable employees, making up only 2.11% of overall attrition.

+**Marital Status & Attrition**
+- Single employees have the highest attrition rate (25.53%), accounting for half (50.63%) of all attrition cases.

+- Married (12.48%) and divorced (10.09%) employees have much lower attrition, likely due to increased financial/job stability.

+**Intersectional Insights**
+- Single males have the highest attrition rate (26.94%), making up nearly 31% of all attrition cases.

+- Young females (18-24) have the highest attrition rate (48.65%), meaning almost half of them leave.

+- Older employees (35+) have much lower attrition rates across both genders.

+### SECTION 2: Work-Life Balance and Environment

+**Attrition by Distance from Home**
+- Employees who live far (21+ km) have the highest attrition rate (22.06%), making up 19% of overall attrition.

+- Those living moderately far (11-20 km) also have a high attrition rate (20%), accounting for 20.25% of overall attrition.

+- Interestingly, employees living very close (0-5 km) still experience attrition (13.77%), but they make up the largest portion (36.71%) of total attrition cases.

+**Attrition by Environment Satisfaction**
+- Low environment satisfaction leads to the highest attrition (25.35%), making up 30.38% of total attrition.

+- Employees with medium to very high satisfaction (13.45%-14.98%) have similar but lower attrition rates, meaning satisfaction likely influences retention.

+**Attrition by Relationship Satisfaction**
+- Employees with low relationship satisfaction have an attrition rate of 20.65%, higher than those with better relationships.

+- Employees with high, medium, or very high satisfaction show similar attrition rates (14.81% - 15.47%), suggesting that relationship satisfaction has a moderate but noticeable impact on retention.

+**Attrition by Work-Life Balance**
+- Poor work-life balance (31.25%) results in the highest attrition rate—nearly 1 in 3 employees with poor work-life balance leave.

+- Even employees with the “best” work-life balance (17.65%) leave at a notable rate, meaning other factors might be at play.

+- Employees with a “better” work-life balance (14.22%) make up the majority (53.59%) of overall attrition cases, likely because this is the largest group.